luchichang/Python-and-Bash-Scripting/MonitorResourceUtilization/README.md

-##Description;
+## Description;
-           this Script Monitors node health on three important Parameters CPU, Memory, Disk Usage. and logs to the journal ctl when it exceeds ceratian threshold point
+           this Script Monitors CPU health of a node, and logs to the journal ctl when it exceeds the threshold point.